Geoffrey Doig-Marx (GDM) –Visual Artist

 Left home at age 15 where he lived in runaway shelters and group homes in the Albany area.
 In the mid 1980s he moved to New York City and started his career in dance, musical theatre and choreography.

-In December of 2011 he returned to living in Harlem and married the love of his life.
-It was at this time that he started painting and photographing and hasnít looked back.
-He was invited to show his paintings at Arts on Division Street in May 2012.
+In December of 2011 he married the love of his life and returned to living in Harlem.
+It was at this time that he started painting, photographing, writing and hasn’t looked back since.

-You can read about his life growing up in his weekly blog ďA Day in the Life/Down the Rabbit HoleĒ It is read weekly by over 14,000 people. (http://adayinthelife-gdm.blogspot.com/) or
+You can read about his life growing up in his blog “A Day in the Life/Down the Rabbit Hole” It is read weekly by over 30,000 people.

 The paintings started at the same time as my first photographs did a year ago.
-I couldnít stop and the work just poured out of me.
+I couldn’t stop and the work just poured out of me.
 Painting to me is a solitary art form.
-Itís my moment to ďlet goĒ and let my brain do its thing.
+It’s my moment to “let go” and let my brain do its thing.
 Sometimes I plan and sometimes I just start a painting, but I feel that I am never done until my brain feels aligned.
 Around you are some of my inner thoughts, my inner laughs and my inner desires.
 Most of my paintings are of people and faces.
 They are images of my friends, family and that random stranger on the bus.
 They reflect my life and my loves.
 They are me.